knowitall/implie/README.md

 This will take a while the first time since it will download and resolve all the dependencies.

 ## Using ImplIE as a Dependency
-We have released ImplIE to maven, but it can be released locally.
+We haven't released ImplIE to maven, but it can be released locally.
 From this repository run the following commands to release the project locally.

     sbt